 Location of project: Wisconsin

-Location of residency: WisconsinView website Save Need help writing this grant?
+Location of residency: WisconsinView website Save

 In anticipation of receiving Specialty Crop Block Grant Funds from the USDA, the Wisconsin Department of Agriculture, Trade and Consumer Protection (WI DATCP) is announcing a competitive solicitation process to award USDA Specialty Crop Block Grant Program (SCBG) funds for projects that solely enhance the competitiveness of Wisconsin’s specialty crop industries.
 Selected applications will be included into one Wisconsin state plan and submitted to the USDA for final approval.